rackerlabs/docs-cloud-monitoring/api-docs/getting-started/install-configure.rst

    ``repo-name`` is replaced with the following link with the appropriate package inserted:

+   For Ubuntu:

    ``http://stable.packages.cloudmonitoring.rackspace.com/ubuntu-[Release Number, such as 14.04]-x86_64``

+   For Debian:

+   ``http://stable.packages.cloudmonitoring.rackspace.com/ubuntu-[Code name, such as squeeze]``

    For example, to install Ubuntu, version 14.04, your file would contain this content: